confluentinc/csid-secrets-providers/docs_src/introduction.md

 With a typical Confluent Kafka Platform installation, secrets are stored within that cluster only.

+This software was developed as a Confluent Customer Solutions and Innovation Divison (CSID) Accelerator.
-This Confluent CSID Accelerator enables use of external third-party systems for securely storing and retrieving key/value pairs, commonly used for passwords, for example.
+This CSID Accelerator enables the use of external third-party systems for securely storing and retrieving key/value pairs, commonly used for passwords, for example.
 In some cases, this can be used to store symmetric keys and asymmetric (public/private) keys.

+Third-party systems that integrations have been developed for, and included here:
+- Hashicorp Vault
+- Amazon Web Services (AWS) Secrets Manager
+- Google Secret Manager
+- Microsoft Azure Key Vault

+Copyright 2021 Confluent Inc.